ViaScientific/vfdocs/docs/ViaFoundry/process_faq.md

 ![image](../images/rnaseq_nf_config.png)

-The header script is rather more flexible in the sense that variables defined within are not global in scope; if you define a variable `run_STAR` in the **Pipeline Header Script** section, then define another variable `run_STAR` within some process, you'll almost certainly encounter thorny overloading issues.
+Variables defined within the header script are global in scope; if you define a variable `run_STAR` in the **Pipeline Header Script** section, then define another variable `run_STAR` within some process, you'll almost certainly encounter thorny overloading issues.
 To preempt any such issues, it's advisable to 1) use the `params` scope within the header script (to help avoid overloading) and 2) create unique variable names.

 Also of note: within the header script, you can define functions to be invoked by processes.
 For instance, in several of our pipelines, we define a pathChecker function in the **Pipeline Header Script** to safeguard against improper indices being given, calling it from within processes whenever we build an index in the pipeline's pre-processing stage.